-Updated March 31, 2020
+Updated March 23, 2020

 The Maryland Department of Health (MDH) Behavioral Health Administration (BHA) continues to develop coordinated prevention and response plans for COVID-19.
 BHA will provide COVID-19 updates as they become available and accurate information for behavioral health providers, partners, and the greater community.
 For the latest COVID-19 information and resources, visit the BHA website or coronavirus.maryland.gov.
-If you have a behavioral health question related to COVID-19 that has not been addressed, please submit it here.
 For additional questions or concerns, contact your Local Behavioral Health Authority.